Lola06050907/probable-octo-winner/dossier/thirdpage.md

 If you want more information on the artist click on this link: [Backtomainpage](../index.md)

 This book is a way to face your fears and insecurities or to have a place where you can find comfort.
 It's also a way to help you discover who you are.
-In this book, each page has a different layout and a specific purpose .
+In this book, each page has a different layout and a specific purpose.
 ====================================================================

 For example there is: